ga4gh/vrs/docs/source/appendices/design_decisions.rst

 contributors believe that it is essential to distinguish the state of the sequence from the change between states of a sequence.
 It is imperative that precise terms are used when modelling data.
-Therefore, within VR, Allele refers to a state and "variant" refers to the change from one Allele to another.
+Therefore, within VRS, Allele refers to a state and "variant" refers to the change from one Allele to another.

 The word "variant", which implies change, makes it awkward to refer to